SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-   "more effectiv*" OR "higher" OR "upgrad*" OR "scal* up" OR "build* capacity" OR "capacity building" OR "capacity development" OR "expand$" OR "expansion*" OR "accelerat*" OR "advance" OR "advancing" OR "develop$" OR "developing" OR "encourag*" OR "facilitat*" OR "promot*" OR "attain*" OR "achiev*" OR "raise" OR "raising" OR "raised" OR "reform$" OR "reforming" OR "reformed" )
+   "more effectiv*" OR "higher" OR "upgrad*" OR "scal* up" OR "build* capacity" OR "capacity building" OR "capacity development" OR "expand$" OR "expansion*" OR "accelerat*" OR "advance" OR "advancing" OR "develop$" OR "developing" OR "encourag*" OR "facilitat*" OR "promot*" OR "attain*" OR "achiev*" OR "raise" OR "raising" OR "raised" OR "reform$" OR "reforming" OR "reformed" OR "offer*" )
 NEAR
   ("representat*" OR "voice*" OR "vote*" OR "decision-making" OR "decision making" OR